reminia/reminia.github.io/README.md

-A github gists static blog written with react and react-router.
+A github gists blog written with react and react-router.

-For the purpose of practice with reactjs.
+Posts are hosted by github gists.

 ### start

 `yarn start`

+### build

+`yarn build`